 - How does the Passport work?

 - For each grade level, there are two examples of home and school expectations.
 These expectations describe activities, opportunities, or skills that are typical of students at a particular grade-level.
 There is also a blank area to select another alternative.
-The idea is for teams to select at least one home and one school opportunity to target within that school year to ensure that typical grade-level experiences occur for students with ASD.
-The family would keep track of the document and bring it to the IEP meeting each year.
-For more information, see the Passport presentation.
+Both the school and family should maintain separate copies of the Passport, and update both versions as they meet for the IEP, or to review goal progress.
+This is to ensure typical grade-level experiences occur for the student with ASD.

 Other Versions of the Passport

 The following tools help support the purpose and use of the START Passport.
 The documents and templates are downloadable for modification and individualization.